 Hybrid working models present opportunities to evaluate the places we occupy and the trends of how people use them.
 If you don’t have a means to measure the usage of offices and the trends of your staff, your business is likely leaving money on the table.
 Using access control systems, employee and visitor management sign-in software and physical sensor technology allows you to collate new data points that have never been more relevant.
 Operationally, it makes the management of buildings more efficient.

 Data is only valuable if you know how to use it

 Now you have data points, but what good is data if you can’t act on it?
 Hybrid working models give businesses a chance to constantly re-evaluate how people work.
 Today’s “return to work” plan may look nothing like your work practices two years from now.
-Many CEOs even see the shift to remote working being a temporary event and still want to see fully utilized offices post-COVID.
+Many CEOs even see the shift to remote working being a temporary event and still want to see fully utilised offices post-COVID.
 Your data matters.
-Tracking your space utilization can effectively shape your long-term corporate leasing strategy, which in many cases, may swing expenses by millions of dollars.
+Tracking your space utilisation can effectively shape your long-term corporate leasing strategy, which in many cases, may swing expenses by millions of dollars.
 But you also have the opportunity to use this data to impact your employees’ lives.
 Knowing how they work allows you to cater to your most important asset: your people.

 Space is cheap compared to the price of people